royalapplications/toolbox/powershell/Check-DocumentPasswordsHIBP/README.md

 # Check-DocumentPasswordsHIBP

-**THIS IS CURRENTLY UNDER BETA!**
+**THIS IS CURRENTLY IN BETA AND WORK IN PROGRESS!
+Feedback strongly appreciated.**

 This script allows you to check all your document passwords against the famous and great service called "Have I been pwned?".
 More information about this service can be found at the official site at: [HaveIBeenPwned.com](https://haveibeenpwned.com)

 For your own security not your full passwords will be submitted to HIBP.
 The first 5 letters from each passwords are going to be hashed using SHA-1 and submitted to the HIBP-API.
-Afterwards the returned dataset will be checked if your full with SHA-1 hashed password is within the returned list.
+Afterwards the returned dataset will be checked if your SHA-1 hashed password is within the returned list.
 This way your full password will never leave your local machine.

 Good luck that there are no matches!
 If so - taking action is recommended!